Rushan0408/aptos-rocks/README.md

 - Aptos CLI: Required to deploy and interact with the smart contracts.
 - Move SDK: For writing and managing the smart contracts.
 - Node.js & npm: For running the TypeScript front-end.

+## Deploy the Smart Contract
+To deploy the smart contract:

+Install Aptos CLI.

+Update the Move.toml file with your wallet address:

+aptos init
+Add your Account addr here for Deployment primitives = "0x6d0177e989c24a754898079abcda70faca206529a4101072dfa54b91d17727b5" Compile and publish the contract:

+aptos move compile
+aptos move publish